litterbox-sf-fall/blocs_procs_n_lamdbas/README.md

 ```

 ##Blocks vs Procs
-* Procs are objects (aka can be stored in a variable), blocks are not
+* Exactly the same, except...
-* At most one block can appear in an argument list
+* Blocks can't be stored in variables; however, procs can!

 ##Procs Examples